 Research Interests: Political and comparative sociology; stratification and inequality; methodology.

-Bruce Western is a Professor of Sociology and Guggenheim Professor of Criminal Justice Policy, and Faculty Chair of the Program in Criminal Justice at the Harvard Kennedy School of Government.
+BRUCE WESTERN is Professor of Sociology at Harvard University, Visiting Professor at Columbia University, and Distinguished Visiting Research Professor at the University of Queensland in Australia.
 He received his BA from the University of Queensland, Australia, and his PhD in Sociology from the University of California, Los Angeles.
 Western's research examines trends in American economic inequality and the growth of the US penal population.
 These topics are joined by an interest in the shifting landscape of American poverty over the last 40 years.
 As a quantitative social scientist, Western has also studied the application of Bayesian statistics and methods for the analysis of economic inequality.
 He is currently vice-chair of a committee studying the causes and consequences of high incarceration rates for the National Academies of Sciences and will lead an Executive Session at the Kennedy School on the future of correctional policy.

 33 Kirkland Street